Kratu (dog): Training and activities

 Eagle Swan, who is autistic, has trained Kratu as her assistance dog, as well as giving him some agility training.
 He has visited a screening for a film about Romanian stray dogs at the European Parliament and is an ambassador for the all-party parliamentary dog advisory welfare group (APDAWG) as of 2022.
 He has also worked as a model.
 Eagle Swan and Kratu went to Romania in 2018 and met with students of animal psychology at the Babeș-Bolyai University.
 Eagle Swan says: "Kratu succeeds where the system fails me...
 Where I was isolated, lost, and lonely, he has brought companionship.
 Motivation to look after him and his welfare makes me face my issues and get through them as his wellbeing is vital to me."

 Kratu was named "Social media superstar" at the Mirror People’s Pet Awards in 2021.
 A book written by Eagle Swan and Lynne Barrett-Lee, Incredible Kratu, was published in March 2022.

+Kratu and Eagle Swan met Charles III after a Ceremony of the Keys in Edinburgh in 2024.